evokeAG. 2022 Startup Program cohort announced

 “There is so much talent in the Australian agrifood tech community, connecting this talent to the people that can invest, mentor, scale and ultimately drive better farming outcomes and market access, sustainably, is what it’s all about.”

-evokeAG. has also launched the Global Solutions Demo Day – a unique opportunity for international startups to pitch their ready-to-scale solutions to one of Australia’s six industry challenges — and apply to pitch at the Demo Day, to be held two-weeks after evokeAG.
-2022 in Sydney.
-Applications open 9.00am AEDT on Thursday, 2 December 2021, here and close January 14, 2022.
+evokeAG. has launched the Global Solutions Demo Day – a unique opportunity for international startups to pitch their ready-to-scale solutions to one of Australia’s six industry challenges — and apply to pitch at the Demo Day, to be held Wednesday, 30 March 2022.
+Applications are now open and close Friday, 18 February 2022 at 11.59pm AEDT.
+Apply here.

 Enjoyed this story?
 Want to learn more about the Asia Pacific region’s innovative agrifood tech ecosystem?
 Sign up for our newsletter here and receive fresh stories about global leaders, farmers, startups and innovators driving collaborative change.